Managing Classroom Transitions with Confidence

 “I see three students already on the rug, silent and ready for learning.
 That’s hustle.”

-Narration reinforces the behavior you want — without nagging or correcting.
+Narration reinforces the behavior you want — without nagging, lecturing, or correcting every five seconds.

 Let’s Talk Attention Getters (For Real)